ShippingEasy/shipping_easy-ruby/README.md

     OpenSSL::HMAC::hexdigest("sha256", api_secret, "POST&/api/orders&api_key=f9a7c8ebdfd34beaf260d9b0296c7059&api_timestamp=1401803554&{\"orders\":{\"name\":\"Flip flops\",\"cost\":\"10.00\",\"shipping_cost\":\"2.00\"}}")

 ### API timestamp
 You must include an API timestamp in your requests.
-The timestamp should be an integer representation of the current time.
+The timestamp should be a Unix epoch timestamp (integer) of the current time.

 ### Example curl request